longavailable/adaptive-curvefitting/README.md

 - kwargs: keyword arguments passed to `curve_fit_m`.
 Note that `bounds` and `p0` will take no effect when multi-models.
 	- Type: dict

-You can find an complete example [/tests/curvefitting.py].
+See the complete example "[/tests/curvefitting.py]".

 ### Generate a expected model